fbrossar25/Free-Games-Bot/README.md

 ## Usage
-For each commands below, the channel id need to be into the CHANNELS_IDS list of the .env file in order for the bot to respond.
+For each commands below, the channel id need to be into the channelsIds list of the `free-games-bot.json` config file in order for the bot to respond.

 ```
 !games [options]